spilman6/courses/pages/modern-javascript/assignments/custom-module.md

 # Submission

+Create a new repository on GitHub called `fortune-cookie`.
 Push your project to GitHub and submit the URL to your repository to Blackboard.